aslilac/lun/lun/spec/datatypes.md

 -   u64

 Integers are encoded in the usual way.
-Unsigned integers count up starting from zero, and signed intergers are stored in two's compliment fashion.
+Unsigned integers count up starting from zero, and signed integers are stored in two's compliment fashion.

 ### Floats